GuillermoBustosPerez/Published-Articles/Predicting flake mass a view from Machine Learning/Predicting_flake_mass.md

 log of flake mass is below 0.25, with predictions constantly overestimating real log flake mass values.
 However, this can also be attributed to the limited data for that range.
-Residuals for flakes with a log value of flake mass above 1.5 also to present systematic underestimations of flake mass.
+Residuals for flakes with a log value of flake mass above 1.5 also seem to present systematic underestimations of flake mass.
 Residuals from flakes with a log value of flake mass between 0.25 and 1.5 present a homogeneous distribution.

 A **density plot of residuals** provides an additional evaluation of the